 The last style of 3d lettering I will explain is one point perspective.
 Of all of the letter styles, this one is probably the most impressive looking.
 In many ways it’s much easier to do than the other styles.

 Draw a perspective dot where you want your letter to start from, or disappear into.
+This dot is where the sides of the letter will be angled towards.
+A yellow arrow is pointing to my dot.

 Next, begin with the side of the letter closest to the dot.